Creir History, Family Crest & Coats of Arms

 Early History of the Creir family

-Another 123 words (9 lines of text) covering the years 1221, 1269, 1379, 1590 and 1788 are included under the topic Early Creir History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Creir research.
+Another 62 words (4 lines of text) covering the years 1221, 1269, 1379, 1590 and 1788 are included under the topic Early Creir History in all our PDF Extended History products and printed products wherever possible.

 Creir Spelling Variations